taudinpurkauspeli/taudinpurkauspeli2021/README.md

 `npx eslint --init`

 Vastaa kysymyksiin:
-How would you like to use ESLint? ->
-What type of modules does your project use? -> JavaScript modules (import/export) Which framework does your project use? -> React
+How would you like to use ESLint? -> TO check syntax, find problems, and enforce code style What type of modules does your project use? -> JavaScript modules (import/export) Which framework does your project use? -> React
 Does your project use TypeScript -> No